DanyshMushtaq/txtblog/README.md

 Features
 --------
 * Sqlite database for storing comments, blog posts, and static page contents.
-* Simple admin console for making changes live on the blog when needed.
+* Simple admin console for making changes go live on the blog when needed.
 * Only depends on python3, beaker, and markdown modules.
 Bottle is included.

 Installation